Photo: Christopher Crews

 Lists Director

 Rhiannon directs the operations of The Public Interest Network’s membership database and lists department.
-Rhiannon lives in Denver with her husband and fur-babies, where she enjoys cooking, reading and the booming craft beer scene.
+Rhiannon lives in Denver with her husband and fur-babies, where she enjoys cooking, reading and hiking.

 Doug Casler